SAP-archive/InfraBox-examples/README.md

 See also [Job Definitions](https://github.com/SAP/InfraBox/blob/master/docs/doc.md) for documentation about using all the different job types.

+## How to get support
+If you need help please post your questions to [Stack Overflow](https://stackoverflow.com/questions/tagged/infrabox).
+In case you found a bug please open a [Github Issue](https://github.com/InfraBox/infrabox/issues).
+Follow us on Twitter: [@Infra_Box](https://twitter.com/Infra_Box) or have look at our Slack channel [infrabox.slack.com](https://infrabox.slack.com/).

 ## Best practice
 Please have a look at the [Docker Best Practice Guide](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/).
 It contains several useful tips on how to write good Dockerfiles.